 Step 4.
 Enable self-service reporting

 If you had a nickel for every time you had to pull a report for another department, finance would be the most well-funded department in the company.
-According to the IMA, more than 90% of controllers provide operational data while more than 80% are being used to source business performance and customer data.
 Sure, you’re happy to help, but pulling reports for everyone else means less time to work on your own valuable strategic activities.
 By enabling self-service reporting and dashboards, the finance department can take its time back while empowering other departments to get the data they need in seconds instead of waiting for weeks.